Brain cancer and other nervous system cancers begin when cells begin to grow uncontrollably and eventually form a mass, called a tumor.

 For symptom management, if the cancer can not be cured

-To remove the tumor, the surgeon will perform a procedure called a craniotomy.
+To remove the tumor, the neurosurgeon will perform a procedure called a craniotomy.

 Mapping and enhanced imaging devices give surgeons more tools to plan and perform the surgery.